Rodolfo Ayoroa: Critiques

-Art critic Marta Traba, who founded the Museum of Modern Art in Bogot said that Ayoroa was "one of the truly great artists of his generation coming from Latin America."
+Art critic Marta Traba, who founded the Museum of Modern Art in Bogotá, said that Ayoroa was "one of the truly great artists of his generation coming from Latin America."

 Death

 He died in Danville, Kentucky in on October 31, 2003.
 He is survived by Roberto, Leonardo and Rodolfo Ayoroa Jr., all of Potomac, Md., and Joshua Ayoroa of Danville; two daughters, Sandra Alvarado of Silver Springs, Md., and Gabriela Ayoroa of Germantown, Md.; two brothers, Jose Ayoroa of Potomac and Gaston Ayoroa of Germantown; a sister, Nazira Simon of Potomac; and four grandchildren.